WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 This line makes an empty *list* variable called **blocks**, where the blocks will be stored.

-#### 2. Create the rectangle objects to put in the list
+#### 2. Rectangle objects to put in the list

 The blocks will be rectangles which are 96 pixels wide and 23 pixels high, and we want four rows of blocks, with eight blocks in each row.
 We want to space them out to leave a narrow gap between each of the blocks.
 The ideal spacing will be to have the first block with its top left corner at coordinates x = 2, y = 50, then have them spaced them out every 100 pixels going across, and every 25 pixels going down.

-We could make the blocks individually, giving the coordinates for each one:
+We could make the blocks in the list individually, giving the coordinates and size for each one:
 ```
 blocks[0] = Rect(2, 50, 96, 23)
 blocks[1] = Rect(102, 50, 96, 23)